firefart/rt-docker/Readme.md

 - `./nginx/certs/priv.pem` : Private key for nginx' TLS certficate
 - `crontab` : Crontab file that will be run as the RT user.
 See contab.example for an example

+For output of your crontabs you can use the `/cron` directory

 ## Development

 ### Create Certificate